Our History: Then & Now

-Thriving Cities Group started as a research project at the Institute for Advanced Studies in Culture (IASC) at the University of Virginia in 2012 and then re-established itself as an independent initiative of IASC in 2016 called Thriving Cities.
+We began as a research project at the Institute for Advanced Studies in Culture (IASC) at the University of Virginia in 2012, and re-established as an independent initiative called Thriving Cities in 2016.

 01 — What does it mean to thrive?